-Rack and Pinion GripperTags: design
+Rack and Pinion GripperTags: innovate, design, and think

 Task: Build a gripper system for the 2019-2020 Skystone Challenge

 The rack-and-pinion gripper system is one of the 4 gripper systems we built this weekend for our Robot in 2 Days project.
 Since we’ve never used a rack-and-pinion system before, we realized that it would be a creative idea to start off the new season.
 Going for simplicity, we made a box such that we could fit 2 racks going in opposite directions, having the pinion in the middle.
 We constructed the racks with standard rev rails attached to the box with a rev standard linear slide piece and attached tetrix rack gears on the opposite side with double sided tape.
 Then the pinon was a rev standard gear attached to a rail on the back.
 The plan was such that when the pinion was turned the two grippers will move outwards and inwards to grasp the stones.